 Halogens are incandescent bulbs that use about 25 to 30 percent less energy than standard incandescents.
 Halogen instantly produces light, is fully dimmable, and can be used almost anywhere and with dimmers and other devices.
-The A-type bulbs cast light in all directions and accurately reveal the color of furnishings.
+The A-type bulbs, named for their bulbous shape and used as general purpose bulbs, cast light in all directions and accurately reveal the color of objects and furnishings.

 Some do not last much longer than standard incandescent bulbs yet cost more.

 They use slightly less energy than CFLs and manufacturers claim LEDs last 20,000 to 50,000 hours.
 That's about 18 to 46 years when used three hours a day.
 LEDs instantly brighten, even in frigid temperatures, and lifespan is not affected by frequently turning them on and off.
 Some we tested dim as low as incandescent bulbs.